-Common stock offered: By Clean Energy Fuels 10,000,000 shares By selling stockholders 10,000,000 shares Total 20,000,000 shares Common stock outstanding after this offering 44,449,555 shares Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$137.1 million, assuming an initial public offering price of \$15.00 per share, and after deducting the estimated underwriter discounts and commissions and estimated offering expenses payable by us.
-We expect to use our proceeds from this offering approximately as follows: • \$50 to 55 million to build an LNG liquefaction plant in California, • \$30 to 35 million to build CNG and LNG fueling stations, \$15 to 20 million to finance the purchase of natural gas vehicles by our customers, and the balance for general corporate purposes, including making deposits to support our derivative activities, domestic and possible international geographic expansion and to expand our sales and marketing activities.
-We may also use proceeds from this offering to acquire additional assets or businesses, though no acquisitions are currently pending.
-We will not receive any of the proceeds from the sale of shares by the selling stockholders.
+Common stock offered 10,000,000 shares Common stock outstanding after this offering 44,193,411 shares Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$108.8 million, after deducting the estimated underwriter discounts and commissions and estimated offering expenses payable by us.
+We expect to use our proceeds from this offering approximately as follows: \$50 to 55 million to build an LNG liquefaction plant in California, \$30 to 35 million to build CNG and LNG fueling stations, \$15 to 20 million to finance the purchase of natural gas vehicles by our customers, and any remaining balance for general corporate purposes, including making deposits to support our derivative activities, domestic and possible international geographic expansion and to expand our sales and marketing activities.
+We may also use any remaining proceeds from this offering to acquire additional assets or businesses, though no acquisitions are currently pending.
+We will not receive any of the proceeds from any sale of shares by the selling stockholders if the underwriters exercise their option to purchase additional shares to cover any overallotments.
 Risk Factors See "Risk Factors" beginning on page 7 for a discussion of factors you should carefully consider before deciding to invest in our stock.
-Proposed Nasdaq Global Market symbol CLNE
+Nasdaq Global Market symbol CLNE

-Except as otherwise noted, all information in this prospectus assumes no exercise of the underwriters' over-allotment option to purchase from selling stockholders up to 3,000,000 shares of our common stock.
+Except as otherwise noted, all information in this prospectus assumes no exercise of the underwriters' over-allotment option to purchase from selling stockholders up to 1,500,000 shares of our common stock.